How to back up your Mac: A step by step guide

 CleanMyMac X’s Smart Scan feature scans your Mac for outdated cache files, incomplete downloads, trashed items, and other unneeded junk files to find the things that are safe to get rid off.
 And using it couldn’t be easier.

-3. Hit Scan and wait while CleanMyMac readies items for cleaning.
+- Hit Scan and wait while CleanMyMac performs scanning.

 A local backup is the fastest way to backup your data.
 It involves moving your files over to an external hard drive.
 HDDs and SSDs have dropped greatly in price in recent years, so you should be able to pick one up relatively cheaply with a decent capacity.
 Local backup is a safe and reliable way to safeguard all of your important files, and it's really easy to do.